IntelLabs/LLMart/examples/vlm/README.md

 # Adversarial images against agentic AI for computer use

-The attack produces adversarial examples of "The Scream" image that force the UI-TARS-2B model to pop `calc.exe`.
+The attack produces adversarial examples of "The Scream" image that force the UI-TARS-2B model to open `calc.exe`.

 ![Screenshot of user's computer](./assets/computer_use_agent_scream.jpg)